patriciogonzalezvivo/eyeo16/README.md

 <iframe data-src='tangram.html?style=collaborators#3/20/10'></iframe>

 Note:
-These are some of the people who have joined this project, donating time and effort to help others learn.
+These are some of the **people who have joined this project**, donating time and effort to help others learn.

 I'm just so **thankful** to them.

-They've translated the book of shaders to Japanese, Korean, Spanish and French.
+They've **translated the book of shaders to Japanese, Korean, Spanish and French**.
 The Italian translation is on the way.

 Also talking to them is bringing new voices to the project.
 I have this feeling that the book is starting to have a life of its own.